What's the Right Amount of Pasta per Person?

 How Much Pasta Per Person?

 Don't you hate how difficult it is to accurately judge how much pasta to cook per person?
 Get it wrong and you either end up with a plate full of sauce or a mountain of cooked pasta going to waste.
-What's more, it comes in umpteen different shapes and sizes, and what's right for one type may not be right for another.
+You also have to factor in the umpteen different shapes and sizes out there.
+Different types of pasta need different methods to judge how much you should prepare.

 Thankfully, there are some basic techniques and tools to help you determine how much dry pasta to use per serving.